 1. Create a Custom Dashboard With A Starter Dashboard

 The “Home” tab offers a number of report options when you log into your Google Analytics account.
 Located on the left sidebar menu, you can click the “New Dashboards” tab that will display a pop-up window that will prompt you to choose a Blank Canvas or Starter Dashboard.
-If you’re just getting your feet wet with Google Analytics, a Starter Dashboard acts like a tutorial to help you create the right type of metrics that you’ll need to track on a regular basis.
+If you’re just getting your feet wet with Google Analytics, a Starter Dashboard acts as a tutorial to help you create the right type of metrics that you’ll need to track on a regular basis.
 Unlike the default dashboard, The Starter Dashboard features widgets that can create a partially custom dashboard.
 The key is to come up with proper widgets to make any custom dashboard fit your site’s requirements.

 Adding custom widgets to a custom dashboard is very easy.
 Click +Add Widget found above the custom dashboard to create widgets when prompted to using a dialogue box.
 The six types of widgets include: